ironicbadger/pms-wiki/docs/04-day-two/top10apps.md

 A self-hosted, lightweight, yet highly feature rich git server, [Gitea](https://gitea.io) is much more powerful than it might seem at first.
 Sure, it has all the obivous trappings you'd expect from a code hosting solution such as multi-user support, organisations and a similar merge/fork model to a certain well-known online hub for Git activity.

 As of [v1.19](https://blog.gitea.com/release-of-1.19.0/#-gitea-actions-21937) in March 2023 Gitea added Actions, a built-in CI system like GitHub Actions.
 With Gitea Actions, you can reuse your familiar workflows and Github Actions in your self-hosted Gitea instance.
-While it is not currently fully compatible with GitHub Actions, we intend to become as compatible as possible in future versions.

 ![gitea](../images/top10/gitea-ui.png)